matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 Before you start coding, you should make sure to keep your changes separate from the `4.x-dev` branch.
 This will make it much easier to track the changes specific to your feature since your changes won't be mixed with any new commits to the `4.x-dev` branch from other developers.

-We'll give our new branch a name, _bugfix_, that describes what we're doing, so we can recognize it later.
+We'll give our new branch a name.
+The branch name ideally always contains the GitHub issue number eg `1111` or `m1111` or if it's a Jira issue then eg `dev-1111`.
+Optionally, a descriptive name can be added if wanted.
+It's not a requirement though since the branch usually exists only temporarily anyway and a PR with description etc often exists too.
 To add a new branch, run the following command:

 ```bash
 git checkout -b bugfix